Event: King Henry III insulted Sir Jules de Vac, a Freeman and the royal master of fence.

 Source: "three days after the battle of Lewes" ERB-The Outlaw Of Torn.

 James Michael Moody is a lifelong fan and collector of Edger Rice Burroughs.
-Moody has contributed over two hundred articles to various ERB-related fanzines, over a span of forty-five years.
+Moody has contributed over two hundred articles to various ERB-related fanzines over forty-five years.
 He also manages an unauthorized Tarzan blog titled, Greystoke Chronologist: James Michael Moody.
-There the researcher chronologies the Tarzan books starting in May 1872 (known as the pushback theory).instead of the more excepted date May 1888.
+There the researcher chronologies the Tarzan books starting in May 1872 (known as the pushback theory) instead of the more accepted date, May 1888.

 James Michael Moody is also the author of the action-packed Sci-Fi fantasy adventure Unium series.
-Pioneers On Unium, published December 31, 2019, and Exiled On Unium, published August 25, 2022.
-Swordsman On Unium is going through the publishing process.
+Pioneers On Unium, published December 31, 2019, Exiled On Unium, published August 25, 2022, and Swordsman On Unium published on July 15, 2024.

 No comments: